Epistemic theories of truth: Power

 In the power-oriented view, a perspective is a community enforced by power, authority, military might, privilege, etc. So, a proposition is true if it "makes us powerful" or is "produced by power", thus the slogan "truth is power".

 This view of truth as a political stake may be loosely associated with Martin Heidegger or with Michel Foucault's specific analysis of historical and political discourse, as well as with some social constructivists.

 However, the Nazi mysticism of a communitarian "blood community" conception radically differs from Heidegger or Foucault's criticism of the notion of the individual or collective subject.

 Marxist

-Truth-generating perspectives are collective and opposed to, or engaged in struggle against, power and authority.
+Truth-generating perspectives are collective and opposed to, or engaged in a struggle against, power and authority.
 For example, the collective perspective of the "proletariat".
-So, proposition is true if it is the "product of political struggle" for the "emancipation of the workers" (Theodor Adorno).
+So, the proposition is true if it is the "product of political struggle" for the "emancipation of the workers" (Theodor Adorno).
 This view is again associated with some social constructivists (e.g., feminist epistemologists).

 Transcendental perspectivism

-On this conception, a truth-conferring perspective is something transcendental, and outside immediate human reach.
-The idea is that there is a transcendental or ideal epistemic perspective and truth is, roughly, what is accepted or recognized-as-true from that ideal perspective.
+According to transcendental perspectivism, a truth-conferring perspective is something transcendental, and outside immediate human reach.
+The idea is that there is a transcendental or ideal epistemic perspective and the truth is, roughly, what is accepted or recognized-as-true from that ideal perspective.
 There are two subvarieties of transcendental perspectivism: